chibiboba/JS-120/JS 129/JS 129 study guide.md

 - Two ways of inheritance

-  - The first way lets us inherit all the properties and methods that a new object created from the parent constructor function would have access to (the body of the function is executed).
+  - The first way lets us inherit all the properties and methods that a new object created from the parent constructor function would have access to

+    - The body of the parent constructor function is executed.
     - With `new` we’re causing the code within the constructor function to run and creating a link with a prototype chain.
+    -  Setting `Dog.prototype` to point to the instance object of parent constructor function.

     ```js
     // using new
     Dog.prototype = new Animal();
     Dog.prototype.constructor = Dog; // gotta point the constructors back
     ```

-  - The second let’s us inherit only the properties that have been defined on the parent constructor function’s `prototype` object (properties defined in the body of the function will not be inherited).
+  - The second let’s us inherit only the properties that have been defined on the parent constructor function’s `prototype` object

+    - properties defined in the body of the function will not be inherited.
     - with `Object.create(obj)` we’re simply creating the link without executing the code in the constructor function .

     ```js
     // using Object.create(Super-type.prototype)
-    Dog.prototype = new Animal();
+    Dog.prototype = new Animal(); // setting it to the instance object of Animal
     Dog.prototype.constructor = Dog;
     Terrier.prototype = Object.create(Dog.prototype);
     Terrier.prototype.constructor = Terrier;
     ```

     - Terrier does not have access to Dog constructor's instance properties or methods.
     - For example, Terrier doesn't have access to `legs`, in the instance object of Dog constructor.

     ![img](https://miro.medium.com/max/897/1*kcJQhry0z7xda4PFCC9keg.png)